dbisu/pico-ducky/README.md

 8. Copy `asyncio` to the `lib` folder on your Pico.

+9. Copy `adafruit_wsgi` to the `lib` folder on your Pico.

-9. Copy `boot.py` from your clone to the root of your Pico.
+10. Copy `boot.py` from your clone to the root of your Pico.

-10. Copy `duckyinpython.py`, `code.py`, `webapp.py`, `wsgiserver.py` to the root folder of the Pico.
+11. Copy `duckyinpython.py`, `code.py`, `webapp.py`, `wsgiserver.py` to the root folder of the Pico.

-11. Find a script [here](https://github.com/hak5/usbrubberducky-payloads) or [create your own one using Ducky Script](https://docs.hak5.org/hak5-usb-rubber-ducky/ducky-script-basics/hello-world) and save it as `payload.dd` in the Pico.
+12. Find a script [here](https://github.com/hak5/usbrubberducky-payloads) or [create your own one using Ducky Script](https://docs.hak5.org/hak5-usb-rubber-ducky/ducky-script-basics/hello-world) and save it as `payload.dd` in the Pico.
 Currently, pico-ducky only supports DuckScript 1.0, not 3.0.

-12. Be careful, if your device isn't in [setup mode](#setup-mode), the device will reboot and after half a second, the script will run.
+13. Be careful, if your device isn't in [setup mode](#setup-mode), the device will reboot and after half a second, the script will run.

+14. **Please note:** by default Pico W will not show as a USB drive

 ### Pico W Web Service
 The Pico W AP defaults to ip address `192.168.4.1`.
 You should be able to find the webservice at `http://192.168.4.1:80`